Minibatch Optimal Transport and Perplexity Bound Estimation in Discrete Flow Matching: Abstract

 \section{Abstract}

-Outperforming autoregressive models on categorical data distributions, such as textual data, remains challenging for continuous diffusion and flow models.
 Discrete flow matching, a recent framework for modeling categorical data, has shown competitive performance with autoregressive models.
-Despite its similarities with continuous flow matching, the rectification strategy applied in the continuous version does not directly extend to the discrete one due to the inherent stochasticity of discrete paths.
-This limitation necessitates exploring alternative methods to minimize state transitions during generation.
-To address this, we propose a dynamic-optimal-transport-like minimization objective for discrete flows with convex interpolants and derive its equivalent Kantorovich formulation.
-The latter defines transport cost solely in terms of inter-state similarity and is optimized using a minibatch strategy.
-Another limitation we address in the discrete flow framework is model evaluation.
-Unlike continuous flows, wherein the instantaneous change of variables enables density estimation, discrete models lack a similar mechanism due to the inherent non-determinism and discontinuity of their paths.
-To alleviate this issue, we propose an upper bound on the perplexity of discrete flow models, enabling performance evaluation and comparison with other methods.
+However, unlike continuous flow matching, the rectification strategy cannot be applied due to the stochasticity of discrete paths, necessitating alternative methods to minimize state transitions.
+We propose a dynamic-optimal-transport-like minimization objective and derive its Kantorovich formulation for discrete flows with convex interpolants, where transport cost depends solely on inter-state dissimilarity and can be optimized via minibatch strategies.
+We show that such methods can reduce the number of transitions up to 32 times (1024 to 32) to reach the same generative perplexity without compromising diversity.
+Additionally, path nondeterminism in discrete flows precludes an instantaneous change-of-variables analogue, preventing precise probability estimation available to continuous flows.
+We therefore propose two upper bounds on perplexity, enabling principled training, evaluation and model comparison.
+Finally, we introduce Multimask Flows which outperform masked flows in generative perplexity without compromising diversity, particularly when utilizing minibatch Optimal Transport.